Aljonex/Dendron/notes/Training.Spring.md

 - Why do we like it?
 - How does Spring do it?
 - Why does this make design and testing easier?

+Spring has a core feature of their framework, an *Inversion of Control* container (IoC), that can construct object of selected class and inject dependency objects via constructor, property, or function at execution time and dispose of them at a suitable time.
+This helps with creation and management of objects manually.

 In a Spring application, an *application context* loads bean definitions and wires them together.
 The application context is responsible for creation of and wiring of objects that make the application.